meilisearch/documentation/learn/getting_started/quick_start.md

 #### Let's try!

-1. Create an `html` file, for example, `index.html`.
+1. Create an `html` file, for example, `index.html`
-2. Open it in a text editor (e.g. Notepad, Sublime Text, Visual Studio Code).
+2. Open it in a text editor (e.g. Notepad, Sublime Text, Visual Studio Code)
-3. Copy-paste any of the code examples below and save the file.
+3. Copy-paste any of the code examples below and save the file
-4. Open `index.html` in your browser (double click on it in your folder).
+4. Open `index.html` in your browser (double click on it in your folder)

 ::: note
 _We use browser builds for ease of integration.
 It is possible to do this with `npm` or `yarn`.
 Please refer to [instant-meilisearch](https://github.com/meilisearch/instant-meilisearch) for documentation._